goldstrike77/ansible-role-linux-grafana/README.md

 * `grafana_ngx_ssl_protocols`: intermediate or modern, defines SSL protocol profile.

 ##### Server System Variables
+* `grafana_arg.allow_anonymous`: A boolean to determine whether or not to allow without any login required by enabling anonymous access.
 * `grafana_arg.allow_embedding`: A boolean to determine whether or not to allow Grafana HTTP responses includes the header X-Frame-Options.
 * `grafana_arg.default_theme`: Default UI theme.
 * `grafana_arg.reporting_enabled`: Sends usage counters to stats.grafana.org every 24 hours.